 A study by Simoniz recently revealed that Heath Hall Farm is the place to take your furry friend for your annual staycation.
 Located on a farm nestled in the the sprawling hills of Surrey, guests can choose from a selection of Shepherd’s huts (with hot tubs!) to spend the night.
 Take advantage of the setting during the day with the bicycles provided by exploring the local area – Midhurst Polo Grounds, Goodwood Race Course and Motor Racing Circuit, and Petworth Park are all a short distance away.
 In the evenings, unwind to the sounds of nature (and the odd farm animal or two).
 Prepare to be greeted by Dotty and Mabel, the owners’ dogs, who will surely make a good playmate for your canine.
 Taking your pooch will cost an extra £10, but it’ll be worth it to see their happy face once you get there.

-Pups will love this countryside hotel, located in the picturesque town of Sherborne, Dorset.
+Pups will love The Eastbury, a countryside hotel located in the picturesque town of Sherborne, Dorset.
 There are nine cosy dog-friendly rooms available – most of which include their own private garden – with a dog bed, bowls, treats and a toy provided upon arrival.
 Canines are welcome to breakfast, lunch and dinner in the hotel’s award-winning Seasons restaurant, where they’ll even be treated to their own chef-made meal – chicken and rice for supper and sausages for breakfast.
 As for things to do, delight in the hotel’s favourite dog-friendly walk where you’ll catch sight of the 16th century Sherborne Castle, then potter through town and enjoy a wealth of quirky independent shops, historic pubs and the spectacular Sherborne Abbey.
-Read our full hotel review here.

 There’s much for owners and dogs to enjoy at this renowned townhouse hotel – namely, the launch of its newest dog-friendly offering, ‘It’s a Dog’s Life at The Kensington’, where guests – and pups, of course – can experience a luxurious stay in a newly refurbished room or suite, including a delicious a la carte breakfast.
 Dog beds, blankets, food and water bowls are each provided, whilst the hotel is surrounded by a number of parks and dog-friendly spots which furry friends will love – just ask the concierge if you’re in need of a walking route.
 Pups are also invited to tea in the hotel’s cosy portico – the ideal spot to rest up after a day spent exploring the city.